Step 1. Shower Drain Installation: Run a drainpipe under the concrete floor

 A shower usually requires a 2-in. drain, with the P-trap located under the concrete slab.

 If you want to install a shower over a concrete floor, a fiberglass shower stall will work just fine.
 Ideally, you’ll already have a drain roughed in, with the pipe sticking a few inches above the floor.
-Otherwise you have to break through the concrete to run a new line.
+Otherwise you have to break through the concrete to run a new line for a shower stall installation.

 If you have a pipe stubbed up, call the plumber or contractor who did the work to confirm it.
 The 2-in. pipe is typically the shower or tub drain.
 Line it up exactly with the drain hole in the bottom of your shower bay.
 This position determines the location of the stud walls around the shower.
 The supplier may be able to provide a dimensioned drawing of the shower bay, so you don’t actually have to put it in first.